kuka-isir/rtt_lwr/docs/source/adv-tutos/ccache-distcc.rst

 * ccache : https://ccache.samba.org/
 * distcc : https://github.com/distcc/distcc

-.. warning:: You need to be connected to a high speed network to actually improve your build time
+.. note:: You need to be connected to a high speed network to actually improve your build time

 Installation on hosts and clients
 ---------------------------------